 SECTION 2.
 Section 34 of said chapter 121B is hereby amended by adding the following paragraph:-

 Notwithstanding any general or special law to the contrary, construction and development activity related to development or redevelopment of state-aided or federally assisted public housing projects by a public housing authority or a controlled entity of a public housing authority or where the land, buildings or structures associated with the housing project will be or have been conveyed or transferred to a housing authority’s controlled entity or a designated private entity for purposes of completing the development or redevelopment shall not be subject to any general or special law related to the procurement and award of contracts for the planning, design, construction management, construction, reconstruction, installation, demolition, maintenance or repair of buildings by a housing authority’s controlled entity or designated private entity, provided that the procurement process shall be in conformity with federal procurement requirements for similar projects in accordance with 2 C.F.R.
 200 et. seq., if applicable.
 Nothing in this section shall be deemed to exempt a housing project from prevailing wage requirements in sections 26 to 27F, inclusive, and section 29 of chapter 149 of the General Laws.

+Notwithstanding any provision in this section, the tenants of such projects under this section shall, at a minimum, maintain the same rights as those provided under all applicable state or federal subsidy programs, as may be amended.

+Provided further, such projects under this section shall not be the basis for re-screening or termination or reduction of assistance or eviction of any tenant in a property participating in such a project, and such a tenant shall not be considered a new admission for any purpose, including compliance with any income targeting requirements.

+Provided further, the department shall establish requirements for such projects under this section through contracts, use agreements, regulations, or other means consistent with all state and federal subsidy programs applicable to the project and the benefits of any use agreement shall inure to any past, present or future tenants or applicants of the project, who shall have the right to enforce the same as third-party beneficiaries provided that nothing in this section is intended to create a separate or new administrative process of appeal or review for any grievance governed by the lease of any tenant.

+Provided further, the department shall provide an opportunity for comment from tenants of such projects to be proposed under this section and an opportunity for public comment to the owners, controlled entities, designated entities, or public housing agencies responsible for such projects.

+Provided further, the department shall assess and publish findings regarding the impact of such projects under this section on the preservation and improvement of public housing, the amount of private sector leveraging as a result of such construction, redevelopment, conveyance, or transfer, and the effect of such construction, redevelopment, conveyance, or transfer on tenants.

 SECTION 3.
 Section 16 of said chapter 121B, as so appearing, is hereby amended by adding the following paragraph:-